nomeata/safe-docker/README.md

 when the current user id has no name (e.g. those using `whoami`).
 If you need to run these, you need to add the user to your image’s `/etc/passwd`, and ensure that it has the same uid as the calling user.

+Environment variables are not passed through (which would also depend on `sudo` doing that), but you can prefix the command with `env VAR=value cmd`.

 This script should be copied to, say, `/usr/local/bin` and made read-only for the user running it.
 Then the targetting user must get sudo permissions to run it,